List of In Another World with My Smartphone characters: Creatures

 Evil crystal creature who once attacked the kingdoms in the past, but their attack was mysterious stopped.
 They later return in the present to search for their ruler, whose core is inside someone; however, they must eliminate any humans and demi-humans that they encounter because their heartbeats make it hard for them to track the core.
-They are the series' main antagonists.
 Due to their thick armor, they can only be killed by destroying their power cores.
 Another way to defeat them is with weapons that are made from the same material as their armor.